← Reference Deep-Dives Reference Deep-Dive · 12 min read

 How Translated Scripts Work

 A platform using translated scripts starts with a discussion guide written in one language (usually English).
 The guide is translated — either by a human translator or by machine translation — into the target languages.
-The AI then follows this translated script during the interview.
+The AI then follows this translated script during the interview, generating follow-ups that are themselves either pre-translated branches or generated by a model whose understanding of the conversation is mediated through the translation layer.

 Where this breaks down:

-• Cultural idioms that don’t translate cleanly confuse the AI
+• Cultural idioms that don’t translate cleanly confuse the AI, which then probes the literal meaning of an expression that was figurative

 How Native-Language AI Moderation Works